YuxiXie/LR_Range_Test/README.md

 Use LR range test to train LeNet5 on MNIST

-Please read `report.pdf` for details.
+Please refer to `report.pdf` for details.